cr4sh-me/NHLauncher/README.md

 **ICON:**
 You can also attach tool image as svg, so i can scale it and put to tools database.
-If you cant or dont want to add image, put `kali_menu` here
+If you cant or don't want to add image, put `kali_menu` here

 **How to send request?**
 Open new issue with [TOOL REQUEST] tag in name, and ill check it...